JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 ####What you need to know:
 - Designed to optimize searching, insertion, and deletion.
 - **Hash collisions** are when a hash function returns the same output for two distinct inputs.
+Solutions are open addressing (find next available spot) or chaining (existing at same hash location but they link together).
   - All hash functions have this problem.
   - This is often accommodated for by having the hash tables be very large.
 - Hashes are important for associative arrays and database indexing.